krishnaIndia/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 ### Using Single Client

-Launcher uses two clients for handling authorised and unauthorised requests.
-Launcher should use only one Client instance to do the network operations.
+Launcher uses two separate client instances for handling authorised and unauthorised requests.
+Launcher should use only one client instance to do the network related operations.

 The NFS API in safe_core must be modified to support this change.
 The NFS APIs, [uses the encryption keys](https://github.com/maidsafe/safe_core/blob/master/src/nfs/helper/directory_helper.rs#L159)